 approach to developing protections for different ages of users and by focusing on tangible harm.
-While CCIA shares the goal of increasing online safety, this ballot initiative presents the following concerns.
+While CCIA shares the goal of increasing online safety, this bill presents the following concerns.

-1. California should not impede continuing efforts by private businesses to moderate content on their services.
+1. Virginia should not impede continuing efforts by private businesses to moderate content on their services, including through the use of algorithms.